TIMEEVENT DESCRIPTIONLOCATION

 2,730,000,000 YBN

-80) Endo and ectocytosis.
+80) Endo and exocytosis.
 Cells can now eat other cells.

 2,700,000,000 YBN

-60) The first eukaryotic cell evolves.
+60) Eukaryotic cell.
 The first cell with a nucleus.
-This is
+The first protist.
+The

 2,700,000,000 YBN

-62) Earliest molecular fossil evidence of eukaryotes (sterane molecules).
+62) Earliest molecular fossil evidence of eukaryotes (sterane {STiRAN}

 Northwestern Australia